eatmyvenom/HyArcade/docs/Bot-Commands.md

 * `profile [player]` - Generates an image with cool info about a specific player.
 * `top-games [player] [time]` - Gets the top games won of a specific player.
 If a time is specified then it gets only the games won within that time period.
 * `zombies [player]` - Zombies specific stats since there are so many.
-* `Arcade` - A command group for lesser used commands.
+* `arcade` - A command group for lesser used commands.
   * `ez` - ez!
   * `help` - Links you to this site.
   * `ping` - Gets bots status and some info about the health of the bot.